Babulo, Uato-Lari: History

-After the 2007 parliamentary elections of East Timor had been held and Xanana Gusmão had assumed office, civil unrest erupted, instigated by supporters of the defeated Fretilin party.
+After the 2007 parliamentary elections of Timor-Leste had been held and Xanana Gusmão had assumed office, civil unrest erupted, instigated by supporters of the defeated Fretilin party.
 An unspecified number of people fled from their homes and made their way to Mount Babulo.
 Over 900 inhabitants of Uato-Laris took refuge in Uatucarbau, others in the town of Viqueque.

 In early July 2010 flash floods destroyed 95 buildings in the town of Aliambata.
 Costodio Silveiro Fernandes, the Chefe de Suco, asked the government to relocate the people affected.

 Politics

 Mario Lisboa was elected Chefe de Suco in the 2004-2005 local elections in East Timor.
-He is from the Aldeia Cota Nisi.
-Just like in other parts of the country only representatives of the "leading lineage" were eligible for election as Chefe de Suco.
+He is from the aldeia Cota Nisi.
+As in other parts of the country, only representatives of the "leading lineage" were eligible for election as Chefe de Suco.
 Costodio Silveiro Fernandes won the 2009 local elections in East Timor, although he is not a member of the traditional leading family.
-Mario Trindade from Aha B Uu Aldeia was elected Chefe de Suco in 2016.
+Mario Trindade from the aldeia of Aha B Uu was elected Chefe de Suco in 2016.